 yahweh, LORD — KJV; Jehovah — ASV).
 Many scholars believe that

 elohim predominately stresses the power of our Maker.
 Other titles suggest equally wonderful traits belonging to the Almighty.

-(2) God speaks in the plural format by the use of the pronouns “us” and “our.”
+God speaks using the plural pronouns “us” and “our.”
 Several theories have been advanced to explain this grammatical usage, e.g., the idea that the passage embraces angels, along with God, in the creative activity.
 Such a theory cannot be sustained (see Isa.
 40:14).
-The most reasonable explanation is that the plural expresses the “fullness” of deity, which concept is progressively revealed in subsequent revelation as the Father, the Son, and the Holy Spirit (Kidner, p.
+The most reasonable explanation is that the plural expresses the “fullness” of deity, which concept is progressively revealed in subsequent revelation as the Father, the Son and the Holy Spirit (Kidner, p.
 52; cf. Leupold, pp. 86-87).